lrc-se/bth-sg-server/README.md

 --------------------

-The server application is wholly separate from its client counterpart and can be deployed on any Node-capable web server, provided that said server supports native Web Sockets (HTTP upgrade) is able to listen on the (public) ports defined in the configuration.
+The server application is wholly separate from its client counterpart and can be deployed on any Node-capable web server, provided that said server supports native Web Sockets (HTTP upgrade) and is able to listen on the (public) ports defined in the configuration.
 At the same time there is nothing stopping a server owner to host and run the two applications together, but it is not *required* – any S&G server can respond to any S&G client, provided that the former has enabled CORS when applicable.